idzhalalov/aiohttp-testing-examples/README.md

 * Activate the virtual environment and install packages from requirements.txt
 * Create .env file in the project's root directory (.env.example file is provided as the example)
 * Run the app `python app.py` or the tests `pytest`

-## Important notes

-Since the provided example of REST API project doesn't use any of authentification techniques, data validation and rate limits solutions it's important to note that the code as it is **should not be used in production.**

 ## Running the tests